You may also like

 “In case of an escalation, the State of Israel will be directly affected,” Kyiv’s Deputy Foreign Minister Emine Dzhaparova said.
 The statement came after Dzhaparova met with Israel’s Foreign Minister Yair Lapid in Jerusalem.
 “Cut your bread supply in half to understand how Israel will be affected.”

-Ukraine’s incredibly fertile black soil allows it to be the in the world.
+Ukraine’s incredibly fertile black soil allows it to be the third largest wheat exporter in the world.
 Much of the planet relies on the country for wheat, as well as corn, barley and rapeseed.
 Israel in particular also imports soybeans, agroprocessing waste, molasses, alfalfa, beer and vodka production waste.
 Ukraine also supplies Israel with feed for livestock.

 While the Russian invasion and annexation of Crimea in 2014 didn’t lead to a disruption of exports, this potential conflict could be different.